zachmoshe/zachmoshe.com/_posts/2017-11-11-use-keras-models-with-tf.markdown

 shamefully admit that I don't really understand what's going on.

-After spending some time on that, here are 4 tips that I think will make your life easier if you plan to use `Keras` pre-trained models in your `TensorFlow` graphs.
+After spending some time on that, here are 4 tips that I think will make your life easier if you plan to use `Keras` pretrained models in your `TensorFlow` graphs.
 I also created my own [wrapper to `VGG19`](#my-vgg19-wrapper) to demonstrate that.
 Feel free to use as it is or adjust to your needs.

-## Keras Pre-Trained Models
+## Keras Pretrained Models

 `Keras` comes with some built-in models that implement famous widely-used applications with
-their pre-trained weights (on common datasets).
+their pretrained weights (on common datasets).
 This allows you to get results pretty fast and easy:

 {% highlight python %}
 vgg19 = keras.applications.VGG19(weights='imagenet', include_top=False)